minio/docs/source/reference/minio-mc/mc-version-info.rst

    mc version info ALIAS/PATH

-- Replace :mc-cmd:`ALIAS <mc version ALIAS>` with the :mc:`alias <mc alias>` of a configured MinIO deployment.
+- Replace :mc-cmd:`ALIAS <mc version info ALIAS>` with the :mc:`alias <mc alias>` of a configured MinIO deployment.

-- Replace :mc-cmd:`PATH <mc version ALIAS>` with the bucket on which to retrieve the versioning status.
+- Replace :mc-cmd:`PATH <mc version info ALIAS>` with the bucket on which to retrieve the versioning status.

 Behavior